llafuente/class/README.markdown

     speak: function() {
         return "bark";
     },
+});

+// note: you can call implements as many times as you need.
+Dog.implements({
     toString: function() {
         return "I'm a Dog";
     }
 });

-// but use new here, because sound more resiliant var d = new Dog();
+// but use new here, because sound more error resilient var d = new Dog();

 console.log(k.bite()); // console: Dog bites!